SC5/sc5-styleguide/README.md

 ### With Grunt

-For projects using Grunt, install the plugin, gulp and the `grunt-gulp` bridge.
+For projects using Grunt, install the plugin, Gulp and the `grunt-gulp` bridge.

 ```bash
 npm install sc5-styleguide gulp grunt-gulp --save-dev